There are many pumpkin parts. You may be surprised at just how many.

 Young and old kids alike, constantly ask “what’s this part” or “what’s that part called?”
 Do you know the entire anatomy of a pumpkin?
 As a result of reading this article you will become a subject matter expert.

 Stem – The stem is often referred to as the “Handle”.
 Located on the very top of the pumpkin.
 During the growing cycle, the stem is green.
 As the fruit ripens, it turns brown to brownish green, and slightly curved.
 During the growing season, the stem is attached to the vine.
 It is the umbilical cord, bringing nutrients to grow the fruit.
-For the Fall and Halloween season, the stem gives the pumpkin “Character”.
+For the Fall and Halloween seasons, the stem gives the pumpkin “Character”.

 Caution: Be careful not to lift it by its “handle”.
 The handle breaks easily.